Solution Focused Brief Therapy

 Meet the specialists

 In London, she participated in an intensive Solution-Focused and Narrative Therapy training at the Brief Institute.
+In a situation where improvement is being sought, we have a conversation to generating positive change.

 — Genniffer Williams, Licensed Professional Counselor in Euless, TX